godotengine/godot-docs/classes/class_resourcepreloader.rst

 **Inherits:** :ref:`Node<class_Node>` **<** :ref:`Object<class_Object>`

-Preloads a list of resources inside a scene.
+A node used to preload sub-resources inside a scene.

 .. rst-class:: classref-introduction-group